 The first two steps were centered around your ideal employee and establishing the kind of personality you need to look for in new hires.
 Unfortunately, these people won’t come to you on their own.
 Part of the challenge of company culture is its effect on the hiring process.
 If you want to hire a particular type of person, you have to market to that audience.
 Your ideal employee is out there, searching for a business like yours.
 You just have to make sure that when this person discovers your business, they immediately get the feeling that they’ve found their new home.

 This is why company culture and branding go hand-in-hand.
 Your business’s brand identity is supposed to reflect your core values.
-So, when developing promotional materials (your website, email advertisements, social media presence), keep your company culture in mind.
+When developing promotional materials (your website, email advertisements, social media presence), keep your company culture in mind.
 Does the voice, structure, and messaging reflect your core values?
 A great start is the “About Us” or “Meet The Team” section of your website.

 How Do Businesses Change Their Company Culture?